MrRobinOfficial/Guide-UnrealEngine/README.md

 This also allows you to extend the interface inside Blueprint instead.
 For an example, you don't have to create the interface logic inside C++, but rather create the logic at Blueprint level instead.

+You can read more about interfaces, at [Unreal's docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/interfaces-in-unreal-engine).

 ### Creating interface inside C++

 Here's a template file for creating an interface inside C++: